Micahs0Day/micahs0day.github.io/_posts/2022-02-05-Blue_Team_Stuff.md

 ### <ins> Networking Fundamentals: </ins>

 > [Cisco CCNA](https://www.cisco.com/c/en/us/training-events/training-certifications/certifications/associate/ccna.html) <br>
 *Probably the most recognized networking certification in the world.
-Networking is extremely important in Cyber-Security, if you don't take this cert, take the CompTIA Network+ or at least complete the training material.
+Networking is extremely important in Cyber-Security especially for day to day security operations.
+If you don't take this cert/training, then take the CompTIA Network+ or at least complete the training material.
 You can find free resources all over YouTube.*

 > [CompTIA Network+](https://www.comptia.org/certifications/network) <br>
 *A great certification that gives the student a broad overview of common network protocols, implementations, operations, and troubleshooting.
 Even includes a bit of network security content.*

 > [101 Labs - CompTIA Network+](https://www.amazon.com/101-Labs-CompTIA-Paul-Browning/dp/1726841294/ref=sr_1_2?dchild=1&keywords=101+labs&qid=1614006944&sr=8-2/) <br>
-*Networking labs that you can do at home to prepare for the Network+ OR to just get hands on Networking experience.*
+*Networking labs that you can do at home to prepare for the Network+.
+You can also just do the labs for hands on Networking experience.*

 ### <ins> Security Operations: </ins>

 > [CompTIA Security+](https://www.comptia.org/certifications/security) <br>
-*Fulfills the DoD 8570 compliance requirement and is one of the most well-known Security certifications.
+*Fulfills the DoD 8570 compliance requirement and is one of the most well-known Cybersecurity certifications.
 A lot of private companies require this certification for security operations positions.*

 > [CompTIA CySA+](https://www.comptia.org/certifications/cybersecurity-analyst) <br>
 *Next step up from the CySA+.
 This certification piggybacks on a lot of the material covered in the Security+, great for those wanting to level up their skills and validate their security knowledge.*